Retiree checks to rise modestly with a cost of living adjustment amid push to expand benefits

 "My biggest concern is that your money is buying less and less," said Schiavone, who's in his early 80s.
 "The figure that they use for the rise in the cost of living to me is very erroneous."

-Schiavone points to increased health care premiums and copays, along with other kinds of insurance costs, as the main culprits.
-He expects that part of his COLA for 2020 will be eaten up by an increase in Medicare's "Part B" premium for outpatient care, which hasn't been announced yet.
+Schiavone points to increased health care premiums and copays, along with other kinds of insurance, as the main culprits.
+He expects that part of his COLA will be eaten up by an increase in Medicare's "Part B" premium for outpatient care, which hasn't been announced yet.

 Roughly 1 in 2 seniors live in households where Social Security benefits provide at least half the total income.
-Schiavone figures his benefits are nearly 70 percent of his income.
-"None of the jobs I worked on in my life had any sort of pension or 401(k) plans," he said.
+"None of the jobs I worked on in my life had any sort of pension or 401(k) plans," said Schiavone.

-He's wary of political promises about Social Security.
+He's wary of politicians' promises about Social Security.
 "I very rarely believe what anybody says in a campaign," said Schiavone.
 "I really don't know what to believe."

 Democrats are working to convince older people they have their backs on Social Security.
 Voters age 65 and older went 53% for Donald Trump and 44% for Hillary Clinton in 2016, according to a Pew Research Center analysis of people who participated in its surveys and were confirmed to have cast a ballot.
 Now, Democrats are aiming to recapture older voters.